 Here is a look at the 10-2 yield curve going back to January 2000.
 It shows the negative occurrences (below 0.0x) and the corresponding recessions (shaded areas) that soon followed.
 Currently, despite the falling trend-line, there is still further to go to reach the inversion level and the possibility of a resulting recession.
-The current ratio is 0.26x, up slightly this past week.
+The current ratio is 0.24x, down slightly this week.